jpakkane/monocoque/readme.md

 In a similar way the framework provides an encapsulation for your app and protects it against changing systems.

+## Is it a heavy duty framework like the ones we know from Java?

+Not at all.
+Basically all monocoque is is a project with a [Meson](http://mesonbuild.com) build definition and whose dependencies are statically linked in.
+This sample app uses SDL2 for the gui because it is a high quality and small portable library.
+You can use any gui toolkit you want as long as it can be linked statically.

+## Why would I ever want to distribute an app like this?

+Every now and then you need to ship a single standalone app to people.
+A single standalone exe is easy to send over email.
+It is also trivial to keep multiple different versions on the same machine with the extra knowledge that they can not accidentally read each others' data.

 ## Why don't the resource images have alpha channels?

 Because of [this bug](https://bugzilla.libsdl.org/show_bug.cgi?id=2515).